EOP: Financial Review Process

 - If Gross Receipts on Schedule C are $50,000 or more:

-- We will also need previous 2 years 1040 and Schedule C
+- We will also need previous 2 years 1040 including Schedule C

-- If Gross Receipts on those 1040 are also $50,000 or more the student is deemed not historically disadvantaged
+- If Gross Receipts on the 1040 tax forms exceeds $50,000 the student may be deemed not historically disadvantaged and ineligible for the program

 - If the Gross Receipts are below $50,000, then at the approval of the Financial Aid Office the student will be admitted.

-For questions regarding the process, feel free to contact Lisa Thompson, our EOP Coordinator in the Office of Undergraduate Admissions, or call our Office at (585) 395-2751.
+For questions regarding the process, feel free to contact Michael Brown, our EOP Coordinator in the Office of Undergraduate Admissions, or call our Office at (585) 395-2751.
 You may also contact the EOP Office with any questions you have regarding the program.